wso2-attic/ballerina-integrator/README.md

 @http:configuration {basePath:"/ordermgt"}
 service<http> OrderMgtService {

+    // Order management is done using an in memory orders map.
+    // Add some sample orders to the orderMap during the startup. map ordersMap = {};

     @Description {value:"Resource that handles the HTTP GET requests that are directed to a specific order using path '/orders/<orderID>'"}
     @http:resourceConfig {